-Radiation exposure associated with CT imaging introduces the possibility of chronic health risks related to malignancies sustained from radiation effects (Berrington de González, Mahesh, Kim, et al., 2009; Mathews, et al., 2013; Pearce, et al., 2012).
+Radiation exposure associated with CT-imaging introduces the possibility of chronic health risks related to malignancies sustained from radiation effects (Berrington de González, Mahesh, Kim, et al., 2009; Mathews, et al., 2013; Pearce, et al., 2012).
 Radiosensitive organs-including the brain, bone marrow, lens of the eye, and thyroid gland-can be exposed to radiation during CT of the head (Papadakis, Perisinakis, Oikonomou, et al., 2011).
 In children younger than 5 years of age, about 20 percent of the active bone marrow is in the cranium, compared with 8 percent in adults (Christy, 1981).
-CT-based radiation dose for pediatric patients is highly problematic because developing cellular structures and tissues of children are significantly more radiosensitive than those of adults; children, therefore, will be at substantially elevated risk for malignancy (ACR Expert Panel, Hayes, et al., 2012).
+CT-based radiation dose for pediatric patients is highly problematic because the developing cellular structures and tissues of children are significantly more radiosensitive than those of adults; children, therefore, will be at substantially elevated risk for malignancy (ACR, 2012).

-To conduct imaging studies with radiation dosing that is appropriate for children, many facilities follow policies and protocols using the concept of ALARA (As Low As Reasonably Achievable).
+To conduct imaging studies with radiation dosing that is appropriate for children, many facilities follow policies and protocols using the concept of ALARA - As Low As Reasonably Achievable.
 ALARA principles deem any additional radiation beyond the minimum needed for interpretable images both detrimental and non-efficacious (ACR, 2009).
-Professional practice and patient advocacy groups-including the American College of Radiology (ACR), the American Academy of Neurology (AAN), and the American Academy of Pediatrics (AAP)-have developed and promoted ALARA protocols and policies.
-These guidelines support the use of CT imaging only when clinically indicated in children, decreasing the risk of harm from radiation.
+Professional practice and patient advocacy groups including the ACR, the American Academy of Neurology (AAN), and the American Academy of Pediatrics (AAP) have developed and promoted ALARA protocols and policies; these guidelines support the use of CT imaging only when clinically indicated in children, decreasing the risk of harm from radiation.

-Sedation and Anesthesia-Related Burden and Risk
+Sedation- and Anesthesia-Related Burden and Risk

-Some children will require sedation to ensure minimal movement during CT and MRI studies.
-Use of sedation is necessary to avoid motion artifacts, which invariably occur if the child moves during the image acquisition, thus interfering with image quality.
+Some children will require sedation to ensure minimal movement during CT studies.
+Use of sedation is necessary to avoid motion artifacts, which invariably occur if the child moves during image acquisition, thus interfering with image quality.
 Motion artifacts sometimes undermine imaging quality to the point of rendering images unreadable.
 In the case of CT imaging, this may result in additional radiation exposure to obtain images sufficient for interpretation.
 Although the sedation used for pediatric imaging has been identified as low risk, it does have potential attendant complications (Cravero, Bilke, Beach, et al., 2006; Malviya, et al., 2000).
-Levels of sedation are on a continuum from minimal anxiolysis (administration of an anxiety reduction agent) to deep sedation, in which the patient can be roused only via vigorous stimuli (Arthurs, Sury, 2013).
+Levels of sedation are on a continuum from minimal anxiolysis (administration of an anxiety-reducing agent) to deep sedation, in which the patient can be roused only via vigorous stimuli (Arthurs, Sury, 2013).
 Compared with minimal sedation, moderate and deep sedation carry a greater risk of airway compromise, hypoxia resulting in central nervous system injury, and death (Cravero, et al., 2006).

 In certain instances, sedation may not be sufficient, and anesthesia will be required to complete imaging.
-Anesthesia includes administration of medication that results in some degree of respiratory suppression and potential for cardiac depression; the patient cannot be roused by external stimuli or commands (Arthurs, Sury, 2013).
-Administration of anesthesia raises risks related to the process of intubation for respiratory support, including dental trauma; airway edema (swelling of the windpipe); vocal cord spasm or injury; regurgitation of stomach contents with subsequent aspiration (inhalation) pneumonia; injury to arteries, veins, or nerves; alterations in blood pressure; and/or irregular heart rhythms (Society for Pediatric Anesthesia, 2014).
-The most severe risks, though rare, include brain damage and death (Society for Pediatric Anesthesia, 2014).
+Anesthesia includes administration of medication to the extent that there is some degree of respiratory suppression and potential for cardiac depression; the patient cannot be roused by external stimuli or commands (Arthurs, Sury, 2013).
+Administration of anesthesia raises risks related to the process of intubation for respiratory support.
+These risks include dental trauma; airway edema (swelling of the windpipe); vocal cord spasm or injury; regurgitation of stomach contents with subsequent aspiration (inhalation) pneumonia; injury to arteries, veins, or nerves; alterations in blood pressure; and/or irregular heart rhythms; the most severe, though rare, risks include brain damage and death (Society for Pediatric Anesthesia, 2014).